Sequential model confidence sets: Scoring rules and scoring functions

 In this section, we review some important concepts for forecast evaluation.
-We assume that we are interested in a real-valued unknown quantity and let $\PR$ be the family of all probability distributions on $\R$.
+We assume that the unknown quantity of interest maps into some measurable space $\X$ and let $\PX$ be the family of all probability distributions on $\X$.